afia25/Inventory-Management-System-with-Automated-Web-Testing-using-Python-and-Selenium/README.md

 <p align="center"><img src="./img/all/frontpg.jpg" alt="App Screenshot" style="height:300px; width:auto;"></p>

 #### Update Profile
+This page updates the user profile.
+Two forms are here in this page: UserUpdateForm and ProfileUpdateForm.
+When the form is submitted, request.method=="POST" checks whether the data is coming from the submitted form.
+Both forms are validated using is_valid() and then the submitted info are saved into the database.
+If there is any error, render (request, 'customer/ profileUpdate. html', context) is used to load the profile update page again and display the error.
 <p align="center"><img src="./img/all/update_profile.jpg" alt="App Screenshot" style="height:300px; width:auto;"></p>

 #### Change Password